Hejtmus/svelte-fullpage/README.md

 * **class** - Standard HTML class
 * **center** - Centering content using flexbox
-* **animationDuration** - Duration of transition between this section, I don't recomend using this, becouse it changes only animarion duration and not the time for preventing 'misscrolls', better edit it in the Fullpage component.
+* **animationDuration** - Duration of transition between this section, I don't recommend using this, because it changes only animarion duration and not the time for preventing 'misscrolls', better edit it in the Fullpage component.

 ## License